rezahh107/SmartAlloc/README.md

 ### Troubleshooting

-- Offline?
-Playground download may fail → use Docker or wp-env paths
+- Offline or blocked network?
+The doctor script prints a hint and you can fall back to Docker or wp-env paths
 - Port in use → set `WP_BASE_URL` accordingly (defaults to 9400)
 - ECONNREFUSED → ensure the chosen path is running and `WP_BASE_URL` matches
 - Node < 20 → upgrade Node for Playground CLI